Dedicated Auto Accident Attorneys Serving Clients in San Mateo, CA

 Help With Car Accident Claims

 There could be many parties at play in a car accident.
 While another driver may be responsible for your injuries, you may also have a claim against a vehicle manufacturer or even the government.
-Car accident claims can become very complex and require the guidance of an experienced attorney.
+Car accident claims can become very complex and require the guidance of a San Mateo car accident attorney.

 Car accident claims also have a unique statute of limitations or a time limit for filing.
 If a government entity is responsible for your injuries, your statute of limitations could be a short as six months.
 Therefore, it is essential to seek help from a car accident attorney as soon as possible.
 A lawyer can help identify the parties responsible for your injuries and seek fair compensation for them.